-Each alt-3 ranking takes proper account of each team’s schedule strength — that is, whether they have played (on average, to date) unusually ‘easy’ or ‘hard’ matches.
+An alt-3 ranking takes proper account of each team’s schedule strength — that is, whether they have played (on average, to date) unusually ‘easy’ or ‘hard’ matches.

 This includes the strength of the opponents played so far, and also any imbalance in the numbers of matches played at home and away.
 (The ‘home advantage’ effect in many major football leagues can be substantial.)

-The alt-3 table displays two new columns.
-We say just briefly here what each of those columns refers to.
+The alt-3 table displays two new columns, labelled ePld and Rate.
+We describe here, just briefly, what each of those columns refers to.

 The two columns are as follows:

-It really must be emphasized that an alt-3 table is not a prediction.
-The adjusted points totals are designed specifically to reflect the relative performance of teams to date — that is, to represent faithfully what has happened, rather than to predict what will happen in the future.
+It really must be emphasised that an alt-3 table is not a prediction.
+The effective matches played, ePLd, and the consequent points-per-effective-match Rate, are designed specifically to reflect fairly the relative performance of teams since the start of the current season — that is, to represent faithfully what has happened, rather than to predict what will happen in the future.